What is a Warranty Deed?

 The warranty is only part of the deed.
 The deed must also contain other customary elements, including:

 The warranty deed should be created with each requirement in mind and use precise language.
 Imprecise language can seem harmless to a layperson but may have legal consequences.
 In some cases, using the wrong warranty language can even result in criminal liability.
-Each deed prepared by our Deed Generator was designed by attorneys with each legal requirement in mind and uses the right language for the warranty of title.
+Each deed prepared by our deed preparation service was designed by attorneys with each legal requirement in mind and uses the right language for the warranty of title.
 Click here to create a warranty deed.